 In February 2022, the SEC declared effective the Shelf Registration covering the sale of up to \$200.0 million of our securities.
-Also, in February 2022, we entered into the Sales Agreement with Jefferies, pursuant to which we may elect to issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$21.0 million under the Shelf Registration through Jefferies acting as the sales agent and/or principal, or the Offering.
+Also, in February 2022, we entered into the Sales Agreement with Jefferies, pursuant to which we may elect to issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$21.0 million under the Shelf Registration through Jefferies acting as the sales agent and/or principal (the "Offering").
 We have also filed a prospectus supplement with the SEC in connection with the Offering under the Shelf Registration.
-Upon delivery of an issuance notice and subject to the terms and conditions of the Sales Agreement, Jefferies may sell the shares at market prices by any method deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act, including sales made directly on or through The Nasdaq Global Select Market, or Nasdaq, the existing trading market for our common stock.
+Upon delivery of an issuance notice and subject to the terms and conditions of the Sales Agreement, Jefferies may sell the shares at market prices by any method deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act, including sales made directly on or through Nasdaq, the existing trading market for our common stock.
 We or Jefferies may suspend or terminate the offering of the shares upon notice to the other party, subject to certain conditions.
 Jefferies will act as sales agent on a commercially reasonable efforts basis consistent with its normal trading and sales practices and applicable state and federal law, rules and regulations and the rules of Nasdaq.
 We may instruct Jefferies to not sell the shares if the sales cannot be transacted at or above the price we designate in any issuance notice.
 We are not obligated to make any sales of the shares under the Sales Agreement.
-As of September 30, 2022, we have not issued any shares of common stock pursuant to the Sales Agreement.
+As of March 31, 2023, we have not issued any shares of common stock pursuant to the Sales Agreement.

 We have agreed to pay Jefferies commissions for its services of acting as agent of 3.0% of the gross proceeds from the sale of the shares pursuant to the Sales Agreement.
 We have also agreed to provide Jefferies with customary indemnification and contribution rights.
+The shares will be sold pursuant to the Shelf Registration, and offerings of the shares will be made only by means of the prospectus supplement.